 Currently, I’m reading, Great American Short Stories from Hawthorne to Hemingway.
 I read these stories and wonder what happened to our language.
 Why do we use so few words today?
-Maybe if we used more and thought about what we were saying we’d spend more time breathing rather than talking.
+Maybe if we used more and thought about what we were saying, we’d spend more time breathing rather than talking.
 Maybe we’d know more about what we were saying and why we were saying it.

-“[…]yet, in the afternoon he was disposed, upon provocation, to be slightly rash with his tongue—in fact, insolent.
+“[. . .]yet, in the afternoon he was disposed, upon provocation, to be slightly rash with his tongue—in fact, insolent.
 Now, valuing his morning services as I did, and resolved not to lose them—yet, at the same time, made uncomfortable by his inflamed ways after twelve o’clock—and being a man of peace, unwilling by my admonitions to call forth unseemly retorts from him, I took upon me one Saturday noon (he was always worse on Saturdays) to hint to him, very kindly, that perhaps, now that he was growing old, it might be well to abridge his labors; in short, he need not come to my chambers after twelve o’clock, but, dinner over, had best go home to his lodgings and rest himself till teatime.
 But no; he insisted upon his afternoon devotions.
 His countenance became intolerably fervid, as he oratorically assured me—gesticulating with a long ruler at the other end of the room—that if his services in the morning were useful, how indispensable, then, in the afternoon?”

-With less words, we do have shorter sentences, unlike this excerpt that’s two sentences long but a full paragraph, though thoroughly enjoyable.
-Maybe there are some benefits to less words.
+We do have shorter sentences with fewer words, unlike this excerpt that’s three sentences long but an entire paragraph, though thoroughly enjoyable.

 If you’re a lover of books, what are you reading?
-Do you make note of when and where you acquire a book?
+Do you make a note of when and where you acquire a book?
 Curious minds want to know.